antongolub/npm-registry-firewall/README.md

 # npm-registry-firewall
 npm registry proxy with on-the-fly filtering

+## Status
+🚧 ⚠️ Work in progress / MVP#0 is available for testing

 ## Key Features
 * Restricts access to remote packages by a predicate.
 * Dead simple and easily extensible implementation.